JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Valentine - manipulation

+Context: Graff recruited Valentine again to persuade Ender to go to Command School, using her influence to manipulate him.

 - ΔOS = -0.01 (Used again, emotional toll)
 - VSA(Valentine) = 0.60
 - Tc = 0.10